ariadnavigo/lc/README.md

 You may edit ``config.mk`` to tweak compiling options to your needs.

+You may install lc by invoking ``make install`` with the proper permissions.
+You may set ``DESTDIR`` to set up a destination directory, typically used to create distibution packages.
+Conversely, you may uninstall lc by invoking ``make uninstall`` (passing DESTDIR if necessary as well).

 ## Usage

 lc accepts valid RPN expressions (e.g. ``3 4 +``, for "3 + 4") from